mattiejastje/HitmanTracker/README.md

   * 90% - 99%: Professional
   * 100%: Shadow

-  Issue: Some checkpoints have a too high "shadow score".
+  **Issue: Some checkpoints have a too high "shadow score".**
   This can make Shadow (100%) impossible to achieve.

-This tracker simplifies and improves the system:
+To fix these issues,

-- Silent Assassin is always evaluated independently.
+the tracker displays both rating systems independently, as follows:

-  Awarded if:
+- Silent Assassin rating is awarded if:

   * No non-target kills.
   * Never spotted.

   Target presence no longer affects eligibility.

-- Score-based ratings are always applied.
+- Score-based rating is awarded as follows:

-  * Agent, ..., Shadow tiers are calculated regardless of Silent Assassin.
+  * Calculate Agent, ..., Shadow tiers regardless of Silent Assassin, using the same percentage thresholds as the original system.
-  * Uses the same percentage thresholds as the original system.
+  * Show the score required for the highest achievable rating (e.g. 80% of the "shadow score" if Specialist is the highest achievable rating).
-  * Shows the score required for the highest achievable rating (e.g. 80% of the "shadow score" if Specialist is the highest achievable rating).
+  * Scores for evidence removed, objectives completed, target kill, and signature kill, are color-coded: they show green only when they are at their maximum possible value so can easily tell if you are still missing objectives, evidence, or targets.

 This system:
 * Makes Silent Assassin achievable in all appropriate scenarios.